learn-with-lalit/my-first-repo/README.md

 # my-first-repo
 This is my first repository
+Author:Lalit Kumar Pradhan